Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Deep Reinforcement Learning

 \section{Deep Reinforcement Learning}

-RL \cite{bertsekas2019reinforcement,Kaelbling1996Reinforcement,Sutton1998Reinforcement} is a specialized area within AI.
-It equips an agent with the ability to learn in an environment by repeatedly interacting with it autonomously; and, importantly, it allows for the optimization of the agent's sequential behavior under uncertainty.
-In more detail, the agent observes the representation of the current state of an environment, takes an action that leads to a new state, possibly obtains a reward, observes the new current state, and so on.
-The agent’s ultimate goal is to learn a policy, i.e. a mapping of environment states to actions, one which would maximize its cumulative reward.
+~\cite{bertsekas2019reinforcement,Kaelbling1996Reinforcement,Sutton1998Reinforcement} is a specialized area within AI.
+It equips an agent with the ability to learn via trial and error while repeatedly interacting with an environment; and, importantly, it allows for the optimization of the agent's sequential behavior under uncertainty.
+In more detail, the agent observes the representation of the current state of an environment, takes an action that leads to a new state, obtains a reward, observes the new current state, and so on.
+The agent’s ultimate goal is to learn a policy---i.e. a mapping of environment states to actions---that maximizes its long-term accumulated reward.

 RL is naturally paired with the Markov Decision Processes (MDPs) framework~\cite{howard1960dynamic,Puterman1994MarkovDP,Wal1985Markov}, which provides a more detailed and rigorous portrayal of an evolving environment and its dynamics---albeit under certain assumptions, such as stationrity, that might or might not apply in the real world.
 MDPs are employed for modeling decision making problems, and are an extension of Markov Chains \cite{Joseph2020Markov,Sargent1960Finite}.
 By definition, the MDP is a tuple $(\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R}, \gamma)$ where: